xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 16384
      - A code model trained on a dataset of ~140k programming related problems and solutions generated from Glaive’s synthetic data generation platform.

+   * - :ref:`glm-4v <models_llm_glm-4v>`
+     - chat, vision
+     - 8192
+     - GLM4 is the open source version of the latest generation of pre-trained models in the GLM-4 series launched by Zhipu AI.

    * - :ref:`glm4-chat <models_llm_glm4-chat>`
      - chat, tools
      - 131072